 WARNING! – With all inflatable care should be taken not to rely on them.
-They only add a little extra float they will not stop you getting into difficulty.
-If you feel you require one of these we can only recommend very shallow near shore snorkeling.
+They only add a little extra float they will not stop you from getting into difficulty.
+If you feel you require one of these we can only recommend very shallow near-shore snorkeling.

-Trips to Hawaii can be incredible once in a lifetime vacations and naturally, you are going to want to capture this on film.
-While most of your trip can be recorded on your smartphone, even the best, waterproof phones are not designed for submersion on Saltwater.
+Trips to Hawaii can be incredible once-in-a-lifetime vacations and naturally, you are going to want to capture this on film.
+While most of your trip can be recorded on your smartphone, even the best, waterproof phones are not designed for submersion in Saltwater.
 So if you want to get snaps of the stunning reef fish or film yourself swimming with turtles you will need something a bit specialized.

-what is the best underwater camera for snorkeling
+What is the best underwater camera for snorkeling in Hawaii?

 Where do I put my Keys?
 Or my money? or even my phone?

 This is a question we have asked a lot.
-Leaving valuables on the beach is not the smartets plan. and draging an electric Ignition key out the reef is unlikely to have good results when it comes to unloking your car after wards!
+Leaving valuables on the beach is not the smartest plan. and dragging an electric Ignition key out the reef is unlikely to have good results when it comes to unlocking your car afterward!
 So what the heck do you do.
-Answer Dry bags.
+Answer… Dry bags.

-A simple water tight back you can wear around your waste is perfect.
-That way you can pack most belongings in the car and just take the ignition key out with you safe and dry in it’s littl pouch.
+A simple water-tight back you can wear around your waist is perfect.
+That way you can pack most belongings in the car and just take the ignition key out with you safe and dry in its little pouch.

-Venterior Waterproof Pouch 2 Pack – Ideal Solution to keeping you keys, phone or money safe!
+Venterior Waterproof Pouch 2 Pack – Ideal Solution to keeping your keys, phone, or money safe!

 Lava Rock is Sharp.
-Coral is even Sharper and Sea Urchins are liable to leave you with infected wounds.
-For soft mainlanders walking on these is not fun.
-A simply answer to this are reef shoes.
+Coral is even Sharper and Sea Urchins are liable to leave you with infected wounds for weeks afterward (experience!).
+For soft mainlanders (us) walking on these is not fun.
+A simple answer to this is reef shoes.

 If you are just snorkeling from sandy beaches and using fins these can be avoided.
 However, you may find them useful in a variety of places in Hawaii.
 And they are not exactly bank busters.